McKinney Vento Act

 Education for Youth Who Are Homeless

 The McKinney Vento Act is designed to ensure children who are homeless are provided with a Free and Appropriate Public Education (FAPE) on an equal basis with all other children in the state.
 Program objectives and activities are intended to remove or ease the barriers to enrollment and educational success for these children.
 Homeless youth are entitled to immediate enrollments and their families are not required to prove residency regarding school district enrollment.
-Insight PA Cyber Charter School (ISPA) will enroll these students without delay.
+Insight PA Cyber Charter School will enroll these students without delay.